toledompm/devops-culture/config_management/git.md

 ![PR Button](https://i.stack.imgur.com/7yscx.png)

-When you click on it, GitHub itself automatically analyzes your branch's commit with the most recent commit from the master, to check for conflicts (different information on the same line of code).
+GitHub itself automatically analyzes the branch's commit with the most recent commit from the master, to check for conflicts (different information on the same line of code).

 After that add two people to review the code and then just complete the pull request.